Research output per year

 Research activity per year

 I studied history at Balliol College, Oxford where I completed a doctorate on oaths of allegiance in seventeenth-century England.
 In 2000 I was appointed De Velling Willis Research Fellow at the University of Sheffield.
 Since then I have taught at the Universities of Manchester and Liverpool.
 In September 2009 joined Roehampton as Reader in Early Modern History.
 In 2014 I was appointed to a personal chair at Roehampton.
-Since 2016 I have been Director of the Graduate School at Roehampton, providing overall leadership on postgraduate research at the University.
+From 2016 to May 2023 I was Director of the Graduate School at Roehampton, providing overall leadership on postgraduate research at the University.
+My current role as Director of Research and Doctoral Study now includes supporting the broader work of our RKE centres and leading on strategic research initiatives.

 MA D.Phil (Oxon)